-Free Walking Tour of Colombo – Sri Lanka Day 15
+Free Walking City Tour of Colombo, Sri Lanka

 Slave Island Police Station

 The first place I came across was Slave Island police station.
 Nothing special, but the name entertained me.
 Haha… Slave Island. what do the police do there?
 Make sure no one gets paid?